 For your fuel system we will start at the rear of the car with the tank.
 The best overall route to go is to try to retain your factory tank at all costs.
 This way you can retain your factory fuel level sending unit and the communication with it and the factory gauge will stay the same.
 This will benefit you down the road if you ever had to replace this, you do not have to remember what option you had to put in there to make everything work.
 Your factory fuel pump hanger would need to be ditched on these swaps.
-The high pressure in tank pump would no longer be valid anymore.
-One of the easiest options to go with is our part number GRN-GMTI7998.
+The high-pressure in-tank pump would no longer be valid anymore.
+One of the easiest options to go with is our part number LRS-4010.
 This will allow you to retain the factory tank and eliminate the factory hanger with one part number.

-Your factory intake and fuel injection system would be eliminated.
-This will also include a majority of your wiring harness and associated sensors for this setup.
-Choosing a carb will always depend on the particular setup you have.
+Your factory intake manifold and fuel injection system would be eliminated.
+This will also include most of your EFI wiring harness and associated sensors for this setup.
+Choosing a carburetor will always depend on the particular setup you have.
 Your best bet is to consult with your engine builder for the size to go with.
 This will also apply to the intake manifold.
 With the 1000’s of different possibilities and combinations out there, it is best to consult with your engine builder to determine the best choice for your particular build.
 Your factory intake track, including mass air if equipped, would be next.
 This would then be replaced with the traditional style air cleaner on the top side of the carb.
 As we mentioned in the fuel system portion, if you do choose a mechanical fuel pump, the swap over of the front timing cover is necessary.
 Vacuum routing and deleting some ports can also be needed.

 Cost is another factor since you are starting with a car that is not factory equipped with a carb, you will be spending a lot of your build funds on components that may or may not be actually benefiting you in the long run.
-Most people still feel that going carb is more reliable over EFI, but in most cases, this is not true.
+Most people still feel that going carb is more reliable than EFI, but in most cases, this is not true.
 The advances in technology have really made carb setups a thing of the past.
-For example, something like the Coyote platform and the power these engines make.
+For example, something like the Coyote platform and these engines' power produces.
 Emissions are another issue that you can have with doing a carb swap.
-With new laws coming down the pipeline every year, this is becoming more difficult to do on a factory EFI equipped car.
-If you plan on having a true off-road/track use only project, then you would not have to worry about this.
+With new laws coming down the pipeline every year, this is becoming more difficult to do on a factory EFI-equipped car.
+If you plan to have an actual off-road/track use-only project, you would not have to worry about this.